Jesse-V/iVoxely/README.md

 sudo apt-get update<br>
 sudo apt-get install clang<br>

-Be sure to run the ./initClang.sh executable as described above.

 ### Origin

 This project is based on the framework developed in the https://github.com/Jesse-V/CS5400_Final_Project repo from which https://github.com/Jesse-V/OpenGL_Texture_Mapping was based.